A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex

-As previously mentioned, Multiple Orthogonal Polynomials (MOP) extend the standard theory of Orthogonal Polynomials by satisfying orthogonality conditions with respect to several measures.
+As previously mentioned, Multiple Orthogonal Polynomials (MOP) extend the classical theory of orthogonal polynomials by satisfying orthogonality conditions with respect to several measures.
 In this section, we present the main definitions of multiple orthogonality in the univariate setting, together with the relevant notation and illustrative examples, with special emphasis on Jacobi--Piñeiro polynomials.

-From now on, let us consider a number $r\geq 2$ of positive measures supported on $\RR$, denoted by $\mu_1,\dots,\mu_r$.
-Throughout this section, we assume that these measures are absolutely continuous, \textit{i.e.}, there exist positive weight functions $\omega_j(x)$ such that $\dr\mu_j(x)=\omega_j(x)\dr x$, for $j=1,\dots,r$.
+From now on, let us consider a number $r\geq 2$ of positive measures supported on subsets of $\RR$, denoted by $\mu_1,\dots,\mu_r$.
+Throughout this section, we assume that these measures are absolutely continuous, that is, there exist positive weight functions $\omega_j(x)$ such that $\dr\mu_j(x)=\omega_j(x)\dr x$, for $j=1,\dots,r$.
 This collection of measures is commonly referred to as a \emph{system of measures}, and it will be fixed for the remainder of the section.

 There are two types of multiple orthogonality: type~I and type~II.
 In type~II multiple orthogonality, a single polynomial is considered, and its orthogonality conditions are distributed among the measures.
 In contrast, type~I multiple orthogonality involves $r$ distinct polynomials, possibly of different degrees, which jointly satisfy a system of orthogonality conditions.
 The way in which the conditions are split in type~II, as well as the degree constraints in type~I, is determined by a multi-index $\vec n=(n_1,\dots,n_r)\in\NN_0^r$, whose $\ell_1$ norm or modulus is defined as $|\vec n|=n_1+\cdots+n_r$.